anntnzrb/rerum/haskell/readme.md

 ## functions

+- function signature is not needed
+  - ... but it is recommended as it easier to spot what the function ndoes

 here's a trivial math function called `f` which receives `2` arguments, in this case, two integer values, i.e `5` or `7` per se: